-Wommack directed an Ole Miss squad that led the nation in scoring defense (16.0 ppg) and fewest touchdowns allowed (24) a year ago.
+In 2014, Wommack directed an Ole Miss squad that led the nation in scoring defense (16.0 ppg) and fewest touchdowns allowed (24).
 With talent and high-flying energy at every level of the defense, the Rebels also led the SEC in interceptions (22), turnovers forced (32), tackles for loss (7.6/game) and opponent third-down conversion (33.0 percent).

 For the fourth time in his career, Wommack was a nominee for the Broyles Award, presented annually to the most outstanding assistant coach in college football.
 He also earned National Defensive Backs Coach of the Year honors from FootballScoop, along with Jason Jones.

 A number of players stood out in that 2014 defense, including All-Americans Senquez Golson (CB), Cody Prewitt (FS) and Robert Nkemdiche (DT).
 Do-everything Mike Hilton led the team in tackles (71) while mostly playing cornerback, while Huskie safety Tony Conner earned All-SEC distinction.
 Marquis Haynes was a factor as a true freshman, leading the team with 7.5 sacks and 9.0 tackles for loss.

 Among Wommack’s safeties, Prewitt became a two-time All-American and All-SEC pick from his free safety position, while Conner and Trae Elston were consistent playmakers, too.

 As a unit, the Ole Miss defense continued its improvement in 2013, allowing four fewer points per game (23.7) than it did the previous year and ranking top 40 nationally in scoring defense, total defense and pass defense.